nuccinc/distributed-computing/README.md

 ## Updates

-- Rosetta@home appears to have replinished work units for COVID-19, so everything is going well.
+- Updated `quickstart.sh` for seamless Docker install and native install that automatically works with BOINC Manager.
-- Updated `quickstart.bat` for easier and more automated Windows native installation.
+- Added Fedora support to automated native Linux install.
-- Should have automated native installation compatible with Fedora/CentOS/RHEL in the near future.
+- Should have automated native installation compatible CentOS/RHEL/Amazon Linux in the near future.
 - Automated native installation for Arch will come last (sorry, but you guys should already know what you're doing)
 - Will eventually additional parameters to `quickstart.bat` in the future to specify custom project URL and weak key for both native and Docker-based installations.